-This calendar year, Stefan: Is Stefan eligible? commenced the Certificate III in Pet Grooming (Skills First subsidised) • YES.
-Stefan hasn't reached the '2 in a year' or the 'two at a time' limit, because only one of the programs • commenced the Certificate III in Science (fee for service). he commenced this year was Skills First subsidised.
-Both programs are still in progress.
+Is Stefan eligible?

+YES.
+Stefan hasn't reached the '2 in a year' or the 'two at a time' limit, because only one of the programs he commenced this year was Skills First subsidised.

 Example 4 - Nisha wants to enrol in the 'Assist Clients with Medication Skill Set'